DivyaChoudhari/DBMS-ASSIGNMENT-GROUP-7/README.md

 The ticket_seat_passenger entity stores information about the passengers who have booked tickets for a particular train seat.
 The train entity stores information about trains.
 The train_opdays entity stores information about the days that a train is operated.
-The travel_agent entity stores information about travel agents
+The travel_agent entity stores information about travel agents.
+Assumptions:
+1.1 train operates on s single route while 1 route may have multiple trains at different time.
+2. Coaches for a train are fixed to a particular train.
+3.1 ticket is for 1 seat and for 1 passenger
+4.Seats are fixed to a coach

 CREATE COMMANDS:
 1.create table delay_replace(schedule int,delay_time int,replacement_id int);